dmente03/gss/readme.md

 ## How it works
 ### Attribute classes
-Every UI component has its own characteristics.
-These qualities can simply be set in its own element (`p {…}`, for example), or can be extended by the use of classes (`p.is-lead {…}`).
+Every UI component has its own characteristics — qualities that can simply be set in its own element (`p {…}`, for example), or can be extended by the use of classes (`p.is-lead {…}`).
 These extension classes are the **Attributes** (`.is-lead`) that defines and categorizes the components.
 Since they are prefixed by a verb/preposition, they are named in a more natural and contextual way; they can be named in a wide variety of ways: purpose, appearance, behavior, dependence, relationship, context and so on.

 Examples of Attributes classes | Category
 ------------------------------ | --------